 With tipped in signed letter by the author (ALS).
 New York and Washington: The Neale Publishing Company, 1907.

 First Edition.
 Hardcover.
 12mo.
 124 pages.
-Light green cloth hardcover bordered in red on the covers.
+Light gray cloth hardcover bordered in red on the covers.
 Gilt stamped title on the front cover and spine.
 Fading to the cloth.
 Some light superficial rubs to the cloth on the front cover.
 Light edge wear to the cloth extremities.
 Front hinge starting to pull.
 Occasional brown spots to the text.
 Tipped in signed author letter (ALS) on the front paste down.
 Previous owner inscription of - "CH Mason 1907" located on the right front flyleaf.
 A few pages have commentary notes in the margins.

 Dornbusch III 1687; Nevins I page 42.
 Good.
 Item #15849